 Cabinet face frames provide stability, keeping the cabinet box square during shipping and installation.
 All CliqStudios cabinets have painted hardwood face frames.

 Doors and Drawer Fronts

-The standard for quality in American cabinetry calls for a drawer box with solid hardwood sides and back at least ½” thick, built with dovetail joints.
-The bottom should be plywood and fully captured, that is set in grooves on all four sides.
+The standard for quality in American cabinetry calls for a drawer box with solid hardwood sides and back at least ½-inch thick, built with dovetail joints.
+The bottom should be fully captured, meaning it is set in grooves on all four sides.

-Lower quality drawer boxes may be constructed with particleboard, plastic, metal or plywood sides.
-The sides of the less-expensive box will meet at butt or rabbet (notched) joints secured with staples.
-Drawer-box material and joint construction is an important consideration, since the joints and drawer bottoms are among the first things to fail in low-end kitchen cabinetry.
+Plastic and metal are common drawer box materials, but they are not as durable as wood.
+Drawer-box material and joint construction is an important consideration, because the joints and drawer bottoms are among the first things to fail in low-end kitchen cabinetry.

 Interior Finish Material